adrienkaiser/findDWIorientation/README.md

 ####For each possible measurement frame:

 1. Create DWI header (python)
-2. Compute DTI from DWI (dtiestim)
+2. Compute DTI and iDWI from DWI (dtiestim)
+3. Compute Brain mask from iDWI (MaskComputationWithThresholding)
-3. Compute FA from DTI (dtiprocess)
+4. Compute FA from DTI (dtiprocess)
+5. Apply Brain mask to FA (ImageMath)
-4. Compute FA mask from FA (OtsuThresholdSegmentation)
+6. Compute WM mask from masked FA (OtsuThresholdSegmentation)
-5. Compute Full Brain Tractography from DTI + FA mask (TractographyLabelMapSeeding)
+7. Compute Full Brain Tractography from DTI + WM mask (TractographyLabelMapSeeding)
-6. Compute average fiber length from Full Brain Tractography (fiberstats)
+8. Compute average fiber length from Full Brain Tractography (fiberstats)

 =&gt; The measurement frame that will have given the longest average fiber length is the right one!